-- 5. Market intermediaries should ensure that the use of DEPs for investment advice or recommendations is in line with the relevant jurisdictional regulatory frameworks - 6.
-Market intermediaries should ensure that DEPs used for investment advice or recommendations are not used for products and services that are inconsistent with the retail investor profile.
-DEPs used for investment advice or recommendations should be tailored to promote products that align with the knowledge and experience, risk profile and financial objectives of the targeted retail investor and should ensure that the offering and selling of financial products and services is suitable to the targeted retail investors.
+- 5. Market intermediaries should ensure that the use of DEPs for investment advice or recommendations is in line with the relevant jurisdictional regulatory frameworks governing suitability. - 6.
+Market intermediaries should ensure that DEPs used for investment advice or recommendations are not used for products and services that are inconsistent with the retail investor profile, in line with the relevant jurisdictional regulatory frameworks governing suitability.

+For example, DEPs used for investment advice or recommendations should be tailored to promote products that align with the knowledge and experience, risk profile and financial objectives of the targeted retail investor and should ensure that the offering and selling of financial products and services is suitable to the targeted retail investors.

-7. Market intermediaries should carry out regular monitoring - including the analysis of retail investor complaints - as to whether the market intermediary's DEPs used for investment advice or recommendations put the interests of the market intermediary above the interests of the retail investor, and if so, the market intermediary should take corrective actions.
+7. Market intermediaries should carry out regular monitoring including the analysis of retail investor complaints - as to whether the market intermediary's DEPs used for investment advice or recommendations put the interests of the market intermediary above the interests of the retail investor, and if so, the market intermediary should take corrective actions to prevent this result in the future.